 As you live abroad, you will learn many new things about yourself.
 The fantastic thing is that you will grow as a person.

 You can live in an English-speaking country like Australia, New Zealand, Canada, or another place to make life easier.
 That way, you will have less of a culture shock since you will be able to understand some of the words that are being spoken.

 Maybe you will want to immigrate to another country.
 The opportunities are endless around the world.
 Take this opportunity to research and find one of the best countries to live and go to.
-Use your skills, travel hack to travel cheaply, book your flights, and live that expat life.
+Use your skills, collect miles and points to travel cheaply, book your flights, and live that expat life.